-Hidradenitis suppurativa (HS) can affect any patch of skin with hair follicles.
+Hidradenitis suppurativa (HS) is an inflammatory skin disease that can affect any patch of skin with hair follicles.
 Behind the ear isn’t a commonly affected area, but sometimes HS symptoms can pop up in unexpected places.
 Several myHSteam members have mentioned symptoms on the face, neck, ear, and scalp.
 “I have had stuff behind my ear I wondered about,” wrote a member of myHSteam.
 Another shared, “Every now and again, I get a painful and large cystic bump behind my ear.
 It seems similar to a typical minor HS boil.”

 Some different types of HS lesions include blackheads (usually more than one), painful pea-sized lumps under the skin, and leaking sores that eventually break open.

-Hormones, genetics, family history, and risk factors (like smoking) contribute to HS.
+Hormones, genetics, family history, and other risk factors (like smoking and obesity) contribute to HS.

 Another member shared, “I’ve not had them on the front of my face, but I get them on my neck and ears and under my chin.”